 - June 2021: Co-organized the CVPR 2021 Tutorial: Frontiers in Data-driven Autonomous Driving

-- Feb 2021: I was granted a US patent Guided Batching - a method for building city-scale HD maps
+- Feb 2021: Granted US patent Guided Batching - a method for building city-scale HD maps for autonomous driving

 - June 2021: Two papers, Data-driven Planner and SimNet, got accepted by ICRA 2021